 Katie Johnson | Director of Operations | firstname.lastname@example.org

 Katie Johnson, Director of Operations, joined the FAMD team in September of 2014.
-She has worked in the animal welfare field for several years, focusing on volunteer management and adoption programs.
-Katie is currently pursuing a master’s degree in humane leadership through Humane Society University.
-A lifelong Dearborn resident, Katie shares her home with her husband Charles, five cats, and one dog.
+She has a master’s degree in humane leadership, and has worked in the animal welfare field for several years, focusing on volunteer management and adoption programs.
+A lifelong Dearborn resident, Katie shares her home with her husband Charles, three cats, and two dogs.

-Heather Mehi, Shelter Manager, started her animal career working as a grooming and veterinary assistant with an area veterinary clinic.
+Heather Mehi, Director of Community Programs, started her animal career working as a grooming and veterinary assistant with an area veterinary clinic.
 After a few months, she realized that animals were her passion and took a job with Huron Valley Humane Society, then Michigan Humane Society.
 Heather came with Elaine to the Dearborn Animal Shelter in July 1996 and has been integral to the organization’s growth and success.